 - Dr. Liat Ben David General Director

-- Dr. Yossi Elran Head of 'Technology in Education' Unit
+- Dr. Zvia Elgali Head of the 'Technology in Education' Unit

 - Amnon Vidan Head of Finance, Human Resources and Operation

 - Dr. Aurelie Lachish-Zalait Head of Teachers Unit

 - Dr. Oren Eckstien Head of 'Science for All' Unit